zero-sh/zero.sh/README.md

   they are contained in under `symlinks/`.
 This works fine for my use-case but not sure if it will be enough for others.

-- GNU stow is a neat tool, but doesn't offer the same level of utility or error handling that Cider previously did.
+- GNU Stow is a neat tool, but doesn't offer the same level of utility or error handling that Cider previously did.
 It would be nice to offer a more modern alternative.

-- It will probably be necessary to migrate from bash to zsh or `/bin/sh` at some point, now that bash is deprecated on Catalina.
+- It will probably be necessary to migrate from bash to zsh or `/bin/sh` at some point, now that bash is deprecated on macOS Catalina.

+**Note**: `zero.sh` is a work-in-progress, but it's fairly well-tested and should be kind to your machine.

 ## Dependencies